Covid-19: Taoiseach insists no change from two metre social distancing advice

 A small number of Cabinet colleagues were supportive of the move, which would make it easier for schools, restaurants, pubs and other small businesses to re-open and adhere to public health advice.

-The issue will be discussed at a meeting between Cabinet members and Dr Holohan next week.
+It is understood the issue will be discussing during a general meeting on public health measures between Cabinet members and Dr Holohan next week.

 There was some pushback at the Cabinet meeting over the “ultra-cautious” approach taken by the National Public Health Emergency Team (Nphet) to the easing of lockdown restrictions, one source said.